gerardponsrecasens/KGE-initialization/README.md

 * The experiments to assess the ontology initialization with KGE different from TransE have been performed in PyKeen.
 As the library does not support incremental learning setting, the script *trainig_loop.py* has to be modified.
 Concretely, in the function *_train* of the *TrainingLoop* class, the step *self.model.reset_parameters_()* needs to be removed, in order to allow initializing a given KGE model with specific embedding values.
 The scripts for the PyKEEN experiments can be found inside the *PyKeen Experiments* directory.

-### Adapting the Onotlogy Initialization to your Dataset
+### Adapting the Ontology Initialization to your Dataset

 If you would like to adapt the ontology initialization to the dataset of you choice, the only additional resource you would need to generate is a dictonary file that contains the different classes for each entity:
 > class_dict = {'entity1':[class1, class5],...,'entityN':[class2, class19]}

 From that, you would only need to call the initialization from the *initializations.py* script, provided that the incremental learning method of your choice allows manipulating the embeddings.

-### Adapting the Ontology Initialization to you KGE method
+### Adapting the Ontology Initialization to your KGE method

 Depending on the embedding structures of your KGE model, the *ontology_initialization* function will need to changed accordingly.
 For instance, some KGE models could have more than one vector for each entity/relation (e.g., complex values).
 Therefore, one must ensure that the initialization methods is consistent across all of them.